search620/Face-Extract-GUI/README.md

 # Face-Extract-GUI
-This is a code base that provides face extract and detection trigger by parameters and also has a preview window for convincing of use.
+This is a code base that provides face extract and detection trigger by parameters and also has a preview window for convenience of use.

 This video demonstrates how it looks and works.